Ann Coulter says her Berkeley speech canceled

 "I'm so sorry YAF acquiesced in the cancelation (sic).
 And I'm so sorry for free speech crushed by thugs."

+University officials could not immediately be contacted for comment Wednesday afternoon.
+But before Coulter tweeted, the university put out a news release that said, "Contrary to some press reports and circulating narratives, the UC Berkeley administration did not cancel the Coulter event and has never prohibited Ms. Coulter from coming on campus."

+The news release said the school decided not to provide a venue for the Thursday speech because of reports that violence would occur.
+The school suggested the speech be given May 2 -- but school is not in session that day, so Coulter and the YAF opposed that idea.

-The YAF and Berkeley College Republicans filed a lawsuit that accuses the school of discriminating against conservative guest speakers by placing onerous time and location restrictions on their appearances.
+The YAF and Berkeley College Republicans have filed a lawsuit that accuses the school of discriminating against conservative guest speakers by placing onerous time and location restrictions on their appearances.
 Berkeley, known for decades as a bastion of free speech, has seen protests turn violent in recent months.

 In April, 21 people were arrested when anti-Trump and pro-Trump groups clashed in a city park.